-Loans receivable that management has the intent and ability to hold for the foreseeable future or until maturity or pay-off are reported at their outstanding principal amount adjusted for any charge-offs and the allowance for loan losses.
-Loan origination fees, net of certain direct origination costs, are deferred and recognized, as an adjustment of the related loan yield using the interest method.
+Loans receivable that management has the intent and ability to hold for the foreseeable future, until maturity or pay-off are reported at their outstanding principal amount adjusted for any charge-offs.
+Loan origination fees, net of certain direct origination costs, are deferred and recognized, as an adjustment of the related loan yield using the effective interest method.

 Interest is accrued and credited to income based on the principal amount outstanding.
 The accrual of interest on impaired loans is discontinued when, in management's opinion, the borrower may be unable to meet payments as they become due.
-When interest accrual is discontinued, all unpaid accrued interest for the current year is reversed.
-Interest income is subsequently recognized on the cash basis or cost recovery method, as appropriate.
+When interest accrual is discontinued, all unpaid accrued interest for the current year is reversed and any subsequent payments received are applied only to the loans outstanding principal balance.
 When facts and circumstances indicate the borrower has regained the ability to meet the required payments, the loan is returned to accrual status.
 Past due status of loans is determined based on contractual terms.